XV - Arrogate

 “Copy Doctor, I’ll meet you there.”

 Krissie closed her communicator and smiled.
 “A doctor’s work is never done, my handsome gents.
 I expect a full report of your little adventure when I return.”

 “You’ll have it,” Connor said.
 Krissie grabbed another black bag of medical devices and excused herself.

-Ryan sat down, looking at Connor.
-“Now, what exactly happened to the two of you?”
+Ryan sat down.
+He gazed still firmly on Connor.
+“What exactly happened to the two of you?”

-Connor and I spent the next half hour taking turns regaling our tale.
-Looks of shock and surprise on Ryan’s face came and went as the story unfolded, most notably when Connor revealed the transfer of the Temporal Displacement ability to me when he was at his worst.
+Connor and I spent the next fifteen minutes taking turns regaling our tale.
+Looks of shock and surprise on Ryan’s face came and went as the story unfolded.
+The most notable was when Connor revealed the transfer of the Temporal Displacement ability to me when he was at his worst.
 The moment I thought Ryan might pass out from shock were the disclosures of ES-1’s survival and ultimately the divulging of Brüder-4.
 Ryan believed the ship to be a myth.
 His reaction was analogous of a fellow archeologist revealing he discovered and held the Holy Grail.
 Ryan stood up and walked to the other side of the room to collect himself.
 He looked at Connor.
 “You saw it?”
 He then jerked his head to me and asked the same thing.

 “I saw it from a distance,” I said.

 “Yes I saw it,” Connor said.
 “Jim and I flew it long enough to rescue Kevin and his friend.
 It glides like its on rails, the transport system.”